-Writers/Directors Frank Dietz and Trish Geiger explore the history and continuing curiosity and affection for the original movie in their documentary Long Live the King, which will be screened at Hooray for Hollywood, presented at Edesia: A Culinary, Wine & Spirits Adventure at Wine Country Inn on Sunday, April 5.
+Writers/Directors Frank Dietz and Trish Geiger explore the history and continuing curiosity and affection for the original movie in their documentary Long Live the King, which will be screened following the Hooray for Hollywood, Chef’s Table Dinner 1 on April 11 at Wine Country Inn will follow the screening.

 Brian Kelly Jones, a Sacramento entrepreneur, and Scott Weitz, a 20 year veteran of theme park productions, are the Producers for Long Live the King

 Besides Dietz and Geiger, Victoria Riskin, Wray’s daughter who is a psychologist, author, television writer/producer and human rights activist, and Alexis Iacono, the actress who was a friend and played Wray in the Broadway production, will participate in a virtual interview before the screening.